-This is a technical guide for developers who want to use Pact to implement consumer driven contract testing.
+This is a technical guide for developers and testers who want to use Pact to implement consumer driven contract testing.

 By the end of the guide, you will understand how to create a release pipeline that allows you to independently deploy any application with the confidence that it will work correctly with the other applications in its environment - without having to run a suite of end to end tests.

 Although many guides assume a greenfields project with no existing code, this document is intended to also be useful for retrofitting Pact into an existing project.

 have a basic understanding of the concepts of both consumer driven contracts and Pact,

 have read the section on versioning in the Pact Broker